VES CLI Utility

 -a URI, --account=URI

 Select an App Vault.
-REF is an App Vault URI, [ves:]//domain/externalID/.
+URI is an App Vault URI, [ves:]//domain/externalId/.

 This option is required for most operations.